South America 10-Day Itinerary

 Day 5-6 - El Calafate (Argentinian Patagonia)

-You can take in the views of this huge chunk of ice from the visitor centre or take a boat to get a up close and personal.
+You can take in the views of this huge chunk of ice from the visitor center or take a boat to get a up close and personal.
 If you are lucky, you may catch a chunk of ice falling off and crashing into the water below.

-Day 7-8 - El Chatlen
+Day 7-8 - El Chalten

-After a short stay in El Calafate, head north to the small hiking town of El Chatlen, known as the “Trekking Capital of Argentina”.
-From here you can plan more epic hikes into the beautiful Patagonian wilderness and Glacier National Park.
+After a short stay in El Calafate, head north to the small hiking town of El Chatlten, known as the “Trekking Capital of Argentina”.

 One of the most iconic single day hikes in Argentine Patagonia, is the Laguna de los Tres hike, popular for the sublime panoramic views it offers of Glaciar de Los Tres and Mount Fitz Roy.